devsecops-workshop/workshop-guide/content/4-outer-loop/_index.md

 {{% /notice %}}

 - To replace the `DOMAIN` placeholder with your lab domain, run: `sed -i 's/DOMAIN/<DOMAIN>/g' workshop-pipeline-without-git-update.yml`

+{{% notice tip %}}
+Get the DOMAIN string from your browser, it should look like `cluster-wjwc7.wjwc7.sandbox2225.opentlc.com` with different IDs, of course.
+{{% /notice %}}

 - Apply the new definition: `oc replace -f workshop-pipeline-without-git-update.yml`

 Again take the time to review the changes in the web console: